reviewdog/action-tfsec/README.md

         with:
           github_token: ${{ secrets.github_token }}
           working_directory: my_directory # Change working directory
-          log_level: info # Get more output from reviewdog
+          level: info # Get more output from reviewdog
           reporter: github-pr-review # Change reviewdog reporter
           filter_mode: nofilter # Check all files, not just the diff
           fail_on_error: true # Fail action if errors are found